Angels & Queens: Live

 From September 25 through October 3, Gabriels opened for Harry Styles for his residency at the Moody Center in Austin, Texas, part of Styles' Love On Tour concert tour.
-On October 7, the group performed at Austin City Limits Music Festival, receiving praise and being said to have turned the festival into "the Austin City Limits Missionary Baptist Church".
+On October 7, the group performed at Austin City Limits Music Festival, receiving praise from the Austin American-Statesmans Earl Hopkins.

 On April 14, 2023, the trio performed a 45 minute set on the Gobi Tent stage at the 2023 edition of Coachella.
-The set was praised as "perfect afternoon music" which "everyone was talking about" and was likely to have gotten attendees' group texts buzzing.
-They were also called the best-dressed group of the day, with all three members in tuxedos and Lusk's outfit – custom-made and planned five months in advance – also including a red cape and brocade overcoat.
-The trio also performed at the festival's second weekend on the same stage on April 21, with the set going well despite some technical difficulties.
+SFGates Dan Gentile described the set as "perfect afternoon music" and considered them to be the best-dressed group of the day, with all three members in tuxedos and Lusk's outfit – custom-made and planned five months in advance – also including a red cape and brocade overcoat.
+The trio also performed at the festival's second weekend on the same stage on April 21, despite technical difficulties.

 The group played Primavera Sound in Barcelona on June 2 and in Madrid on June 9, and Outside Lands Music and Arts Festival in San Francisco on August 13.